 The main purpose of this setup is to increase headshot accuracy in 10-20m range bracket, and overall effective range will be improved a little.

 This combination will seem completely bewildering to most people and for a good reason.
 Personally, I’d never use this combination as well.
-But I see this working for select few exceptional infiltrators.
+But I see this working for select few exceptional players.

 Flash Suppressor makes an okay Barrel slot filler, especially at night.

-Suppressor will tank the effective range, and it probably doesn’t make much sense to use on infiltrators, since cloaking sounds will direct enemies to your position anyway.
+Suppressor will reduce the effective range, and it’s not so useful on infiltrators, since cloaking sounds will direct enemies to your position anyway.
 But it could work on a cocky Light Assault build.

 Extended Mags vs. ALS comes down to playstyle.